-The “cement focus” is a partnership between EPA’s ENERGY STAR program and U.S. cement producers to improve energy efficiency within their operations.
+The “ready mixed concrete focus” is a partnership between EPA’s ENERGY STAR program, the National Ready Mixed Concrete Association (NRMCA) and U.S. concrete producers to improve energy efficiency within their operations.
 Tools are available here to help improve manufacturing energy efficiency, save money, and reduce greenhouse gas emissions.

-Cement producers can get started on a path of saving energy by using the ENERGY STAR Guidelines for Energy Management to build an energy management program, and then work within this cement industry focus to learn best practices from the industry.
-If you're a cement producer who wants to get involved in your industry’s efforts to save energy, contact us at firstname.lastname@example.org.
+Concrete producers can get started on a path of saving energy by using the ENERGY STAR Guidelines for Energy Management to build an energy management program, and then work within this ready mixed concrete focus to learn best practices from the industry.
+If you are a concrete producer who wants to get involved in your industry’s efforts to save energy, contact firstname.lastname@example.org.

 Plant energy performance indicator (EPI) tool

-Use the cement EPI to assess how efficiently a plant uses energy, relative to similar cement plants in the United States.
-The 1 - 100 ENERGY STAR score enables a quick understanding of how a plant is performing.
+When complete, the EPI will enable producers to assess how efficiently a ready mixed concrete plant uses energy, relative to similar plants in the U.S. The EPI will provide a plant a 1 - 100 ENERGY STAR score for a quick understanding of how the plant is performing.
 Plants receiving a score of 75 or higher are eligible to earn ENERGY STAR certification.

 Plant energy guide

-Use the cement energy guide Energy Efficiency Improvement and Cost Saving Opportunities for Cement Making to find ways to improve the energy performance of a cement plant.
+Use the concrete plant energy guide Energy Efficiency Improvement and Cost Saving Opportunities for the Concrete Industry to find ways to improve the energy performance of a concrete plant.

 Energy Treasure Hunt